RajeshShedolkar/notes/web3/Chapter00.md

-In this lesson, we will cover the technical aspects of blockchain and how it works.
+In this Chapter, The technical aspects of blockchain and how it works.

 Let me give you a brief explanation of the clever solutions employed by blockchain technology.